chaisemartinPackages/did_multiplegt_dyn/vignettes/vignette_1.md

 ### Part I: Data Generation

 > [!IMPORTANT]
-> If you are following this tutorial with a dataset, make sure to rename your variables of interest as follows:
+> If you wish to use this tutorial on some data, make sure to rename your variables of interest as follows:
 > + Outcome variable $\to$ "Y"
 > + Group variable $\to$ "G"
 > + Time variable $\to$ "T"
 > + Treatment variable $\to$ "D"
+>

-Then, you can skip to [Part II](#part-ii-data-adjustment).
+> Then, you can skip to [Part II](#part-ii-data-adjustment).

 We use a DGP with five groups and 20 periods.
 We can observe the outcome every fourth period.
 It is enough to replace 4 with any other interval to generalize the code below.
 Group 1 never switches, while groups 2 to 5 switch at periods 4 to 7 (group id + 2).
 The untreated outcome is uniformly distributed and increases by a factor of 100 after the first treatment switch.